 Valentine’s Day, also called Saint Valentine’s Day, began as a Western Christian feast day honoring an early Christian martyr named Saint Valentine.
 It became associated with romantic love in the 14th and 15th centuries when courtly love flourished, and in association with the “lovebirds” of early spring.
 In 18th-century England, couples began marking the occasion by presenting flowers, confections, and valentines, or greeting cards, that expressed their love.
 It occurs annually on February 14th.

-Of note is the sharp increase in planned spending for 2019 which we expect to see again in 2021 as consumers strive to stay connected with loved ones during this time of isolation brought about by the global pandemic.
+Of note is the sharp increase in planned spending for 2021 as consumers strive to stay connected with loved ones during this time of isolation brought about by the global pandemic.

 The biggest share of Valentine’s spending still goes to spouses and significant others but their share has dropped over the past decade.
 While the share spent on most other recipients has gone up, with the amount spent on co-workers and pets roughly doubling during the same time period.